-- 1) Check whether the brightness settings is too low. - Press Utility → DispSet to enter the display setting menu.
+- 1) Check whether the brightness settings is too low. - 2) When the Shift key is illuminated, press Pulse/Utility → DispSet to enter the display setting menu.
 Tap the Brightness menu label and use the numeric keypad to adjust the brightness of the screen to an optimal state.
 You can also use the arrow keys and the knob to adjust the brightness.